kcsodetz/Cinnematch/README.md

-# Cinnematch
+Cinnematch allows you to rate, discover, and keep track of # Cinnematch
 ## CS 252 HTML Web App Project
-A web application that allows users to add movies they have seen into a list on their user profile and subsequently rate that movie from a scale of 1 to 10.
-This allows the user to more easily keep track of their watched movies, as well as keep a list of movies that they wish to see.
+Cinnematch allows you to rate, discover, and keep track of all the movies you have ever seen or want to see!
 ### Project Members
 Ken Sodetz - sodetz@purdue.edu